 Even after the Postal Road was established, to travel from Batavia to Bandung took almost three days!

-The history of Bandung recorded that it reached its status as a Gemeente (township in English) in 1906, 265 years after de Silva’s visit.
+The history of Bandung recorded that it reached its status as a Gemeente (a township in English) in 1906, 265 years after de Silva’s visit.

 Since many Europeans lived very comfortably here, it was known as “Europa in de Tropen”, Europe in the Tropics.
 The lively Braga street made Bandung famous as Parijs van Java (Paris from Java).